RigacciOrg/open-digital-frame/README.md

 shell scripts to turn a GNU/Linux box into a digital photo frame.
 It was developed on a **Raspberry Pi version 2**, so it should run smoothly on very low-end hardware.
-Any GNU/Linux installation providing **Python 3** should be compatible with this software.
+Any GNU/Linux installation providing the **Python 3** interpreter and the **Qt5** library should be compatible with this software.

 The project consists mainly of two programs:
 **open-digital-frame** and **photo-reframe**.
-The first is a directory browser, where the directories are listed into a scrollable window, each with its thumbnail and title.
+The first one is a directory browser, where the directories are listed into a scrollable window, each with its thumbnail and title.
 The thumbnail is taken from a _folder.jpg_ file and metadata are read from a _folder.nfo_ file.

-If a directory contains a **playlist.m3u** file and its thumbnail is selected, the **photo-reframe** program is started.
+If a directory contains a **playlist.m3u** file and its thumbnail is selected (hit the Return key or double click), the **photo-reframe** program is started.
 This program will display each image listed into the playlist, performing panning and zooming on the fly as instructed by the playlist itself.

-The directory browser **open-digital-frame** can be configured as an autostart program, it is also possible to configure a playlist as an autoplay item, so that a slideshow can start automatically when you turn on the system.
+The directory browser **open-digital-frame** can be configured as an autostart program, it is also possible to configure a playlist as an autoplay item, so that the slideshow can start automatically when you turn on the system.

 ### open-digital-frame features